NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 image that you want to use on an HPC cluster such as Uppmax where you cannot use Docker.

+> **Tip!** <br>
+> If you are running singularity through Vagrant VirtualBox you may have to
+> set the temporary directory that Singularity uses during pull/build commands
+> to something with more disk space.
+First run `mkdir ~/tmp` to create a tmp
+> directory inside the home folder of the VirtualBox, then
+> `export SINGULARITY_TMPDIR="~/tmp"`.

 Let's try to convert the Docker image for this course directly from DockerHub using `singularity pull`: